Tag Archives: Colorado Chamber Players

 A Violinist’s Dream- Deferred; Simone Spadino Pippa and Colorado Chamber Players

-by Anne Di Candido Griffin, reprinted with kind permission from January “Andiamo” magazine Simone Spadino Pippa, a twenty-two-year-old concert violinist from Potenza, Italy will never forget the Pandemic of 2020. […]
+by Anne Di Candido Griffin, reprinted with kind permission from January “Andiamo” magazine Simone Spadino Pippa, a twenty-two-year-old concert violinist from Potenza, Italy will never forget the Pandemic of 2020.
+In April 2019, a Potenza friend contacted me about a young musician and family friend.
+She explained that Simone would be a soloist for a […]

 0 Comments Read more »